moxx799/VisQ-Search-Engine/README.md

 ### Installation

-You can use `python setup.py develop` to install the environment directly, or mannually install the following packages. requirement pkgs=[
+You can use `python setup.py develop` to install the environment directly, or manually install the following packages. requirement pkgs=[
     'numpy', 'torch=2.3.0', 'torchvision',
     'six', 'h5py', 'Pillow', 'scipy',